-- 1. The Health Plan shall not change any of the information provided by DHS on the daily or monthly 834 files.
+- A. Payment in Full - The Health Plan shall accept the capitation payment as payment in full for all services to be provided pursuant to this Contract and all administrative costs associated with performance of this Contract. - B. Payment Recoupment - The Health Plan shall not change any of the information provided by DHS on the daily or monthly 834 files.
 Any inconsistencies between the Health Plan and DHS information shall be reported to DHS by the Health Plan for investigation and resolution.
-All payments and recoveries shall be detailed on the 834 daily file and summarized on the 820 file. - 2.
-If the Health Plan unintentionally reports in error, fraudulently reports, or knowingly fails to report any information affecting payments to the Health Plan, and is consequently overpaid, then DHS shall request a refund of the overpayment or recoup the overpayment by adjusting payments due in any one or more subsequent months. - 3.
+All payments and recoveries shall be detailed on the 834 daily file and summarized on the 820 file.

+- 2. If the Health Plan unintentionally reports in error, fraudulently reports, or knowingly fails to report any information affecting payments to the Health Plan, and is consequently overpaid, then DHS shall request a refund of the overpayment or recoup the overpayment by adjusting payments due in any one or more subsequent months. - 3.
 The Health Plan and any Subcontractor shall report to DHS within sixty (60) days when it has identified capitated payments or other payments in excess of amounts specified in the Contract.
-The Health Plan's failure to comply with this requirement may subject the Health Plan to all available remedies set forth in §14.21, in addition to any other legal remedy.

-C. Provider and Subcontractor Reimbursement

-- 1. General Provider and Subcontractor Reimbursement Strategies - a.
-With the exception of eligible services provided by hospice providers, FQHCs, RHCs, private hospitals, CAHs, public hospitals, nursing facilities, CCFFH and E-ARCH, and Primary care payment enhancement program, the Health Plan may reimburse its providers and Subcontractors in any manner, subject to federal rules and any directed payment policies implemented by DHS.
-The specifics of these reimbursement exceptions are described further in subsection of 7.2.C.1.

-b.
-The Health Plan shall implement financial incentives for performance or value-based payment arrangements for some providers in accordance with federal rules and this RFP.
+The Health Plan's failure to comply with this requirement may subject the Health Plan to all available remedies set forth in §14.21, in addition to any other legal remedy. - C. Provider and Subcontractor Reimbursement - 1.
+General Provider and Subcontractor Reimbursement Strategies - b.a.
+With the exception of eligible services provided by hospice providers, FQHCs, RHCs, private hospitals, CAHs, public hospitals, nursing facilities, CCFFH and E-ARCH, Primary care payment enhancement program, and COVID-19 vaccine administration fee paid to outpatient pharmacies and other outpatient vaccine providers, the Health Plan may reimburse its providers and Subcontractors in any manner, subject to federal rules and any directed payment policies implemented by DHS.
+The specifics of these reimbursement exceptions are described further in subsections of 7.2.C.1The Health Plan shall implement financial incentives for performance or value-based payment arrangements for some providers in accordance with federal rules and this RFP.

-c.
-FQHCs and RHCs

-- 1) The Health Plan shall reimburse non-contracted FQHCs and RHCs at rates no less than the Medicaid fee schedule if those providers are necessary for network adequacy.
+- c.
+FQHCs and RHCs - 1) The Health Plan shall reimburse non-contracted FQHCs and RHCs at rates no less than the Medicaid fee schedule if those providers are necessary for network adequacy.
 The Health Plan shall not be required to cover services at an FQHC or RHC if that provider is not contracted and not required for network adequacy.
 The Health Plan shall reimburse contracted FQHCs or RHCs for PPS-eligible services at the PPS rate provided annually by DHS.
 Any other payment methodology to these providers requires prior approval by DHS. - 2) DHS shall calculate and reimburse FQHCs and RHCs for any retroactive settlements involving a change in scope of services that result in an increased PPS rate that is not incorporated into the capitation rates.
 The Health Plans shall reimburse the FQHCs and RHCs the annual PPS increase when provided by DHS.
 This annual increase will be incorporated into the capitation rates.
 DHS shall perform reconciliation and make any necessary supplemental payments to FQHCs and RHCs. - 3) The Health Plan shall report the number of unduplicated visits provided to its Members by FQHCs and RHCs and the payments made by the Health Plan to FQHCs and RHCs.
 The Health Plan shall report this information to DHS in accordance with the reporting process described in §6.2.E.1.a and §6.4.B.2.